 This past cycle he also advised Congressman Jason Crow in his 11-point victory in CO-6 over Mike Coffman – who Colorado pundits has labeled as “bulletproof” and “unbeatable” after his 9-point win in 2016, as well as Congresswoman Katie Porter in her upset victory over Mimi Walters in CA-45.

-He has also advised the campaigns of Senators Gary Peters (MI), Debbie Stabenow (MI), and Tom Udall (NM) while and helped guide the DSCC’s successful efforts to assist the elections of Senators Michael Bennet (CO) and Tammy Baldwin (WI).
+Andrew has also advised the campaigns of Senators Gary Peters (MI), Debbie Stabenow (MI), and Tom Udall (NM) and helped guide the DSCC’s successful efforts to assist the elections of Senators Michael Bennet (CO) and Tammy Baldwin (WI).

 In addition to his political work, Andrew is also one of the environmental community’s leading pollsters, having worked with NextGen Climate Action, LCV, EDF, the Sierra Club, and others on a range of climate and energy issues.
-He has also advised corporate and non-profit clients such as the University of Pittsburgh Medical Center, Arizona State University, and Entergy.
+He has also advised corporate and non-profit clients such as the Solar Energy Industries Association, The Colorado Hospital Association, Cooper University Health Care, the University of Pittsburgh Medical Center, and Arizona State University.

-With degrees in Physics and Engineering from MIT and Stanford, Andrew also has extensive experience working with data scientists to develop new methodologies and develop and implement innovative analytical data solutions for clients.
+With degrees in Physics and Engineering from MIT and Stanford, Andrew also has extensive experience working with data scientists to develop new methodologies and implement innovative analytical data solutions for clients.

-Andrew runs GSG’s Denver office, where he lives with his wife Janet and their twin boys Teddy and Holden.
+Andrew runs GSG’s Mountain West office in Denver, where he lives with his wife Janet and their twin boys Teddy and Holden.